 - Energy – This includes all real, reactive, and apparent energy values.
 When using a pulse meter, multiply the kWh scale factor by the PT ratio.

 The current, frequency, and power factor measurements are not affected by PTs.

-Continental Control Systems does not sell CTs rated for use over 600 Vac, so ratio CTs rated for medium voltage services must be used.
-These CTs output 5 amps at their full scale rated current.
-For example, the secondary winding of a 500:5 ratio CT will output 5 amps when 500 amps flows through the CT’s window opening (primary).
+Continental Control Systems does not sell CTs rated for use over 600 Vac, so CTs rated for medium-voltage services must be used.
+Most medium-voltage CTs output 5 amps at their full scale rated current.
+For example, the secondary winding of a 500:5 ratio CT will output 5 amps when 500 amps flow through the CT’s window opening (primary).
 The 5 amp output of the ratio CT can be measured using one of our CTs to convert the 5 amp ratio CT’s output to a 0.333 Vac signal.
 Typical CTs for this application include:

 - ACTL-0750-005 – Accu-CT® split-core CT